Research seminars

 About the series

-This seminar series presented by the Department of Ophthalmology, Vision and Anatomical Sciences (OVAS), Wayne State University School of Medicine is one of the major platforms to enhance our knowledge base, promote innovation, stimulate new ideas and cultivate collaboration.
-It also emphasizes the education of the next generation of scientists.
+The Distinguished Speaker Series, presented by the Department of Ophthalmology, Vision and Anatomical Sciences (OVAS) at Wayne State University School of Medicine, is a premier platform for enhancing our knowledge base, promoting innovation, sparking new ideas, and fostering collaboration.
+A core mission of the series is to inspire and educate the next generation of scientists.

 Next seminar